gigug/smart-greenhouse-system/README.md

 It contains 2 PID controllers, to adjust the process variables according to the desired values.

 ## Usage
-`src` contains the following files:
+`main.py` is equipped with lines of code to test every functionality of the program.
+Specifically, `src` contains the following files:
 - `SGS.py`: implements the class `SGS`; the attributes of this class regulate the parameters of the simulation: such as the dimensions of the greenhouse, the quantity of soil, the external temperature, the range of action of the sprinkler and the air conditioning system.
 - `PID.py`: implements the controllers used by `SIS`; the user can set the internal parameters of both controllers.